City-of-Helsinki/signum-savotta/backend/README.md

 # Backend

-The backend component provides REST API endpoints and manages the database for the Tarroitusratkaisu solution.
+The backend component provides REST API endpoints and manages the database for the Signum-savotta solution.
 It handles client registration, item data management, synchronization with Sierra LMS, and system state monitoring.

 ## Features